Scalingo/documentation/_posts/deployment/2015-11-02-unknown-technology.md

 ### Technology detection

 To do so, we are iterating over technologies alphabetically.
-If your project contains multiple technologies you will need to specify it by setting an environment variable whose value is the custom multi-buildpack's URL.
+If your project contains multiple technologies you will need to specify it by setting an environment variable `BUILDPACK_URL` whose value is the custom multi-buildpack's URL.

 More information on [buildpacks](http://doc.scalingo.com/buildpacks/) or [multi-buildpacks](http://doc.scalingo.com/buildpacks/multi)